Ayesha Riaz

 Senior Lecturer in Law

-Ayesha Riaz is currently pursuing a PhD at Queen Mary University of London whereby she is investigating the relationship between the British State and solicitors that help asylum seekers in the UK.
-She previously worked at a legal aid firm in the UK and provided legal advice and assistance to those that were vulnerable such as detained and non-detained asylum seekers/victims of domestic violence and victims of trafficking.
+Ayesha completed her PhD from Queen Mary University of London on 30 November 2025.
+As part of the PhD, she investigated the relationship between the British State and solicitors that assist asylum seekers in the UK from 1949 to 2024.
+Ayesha's interest in this area emanated from her professional experience.
+She previously worked at the largest legal aid firm in the UK and provided legal advice and assistance to those that were vulnerable such as detained and non-detained asylum seekers/victims of domestic violence and victims of trafficking.

 Law